 You can reflect on why your relationship didn’t work out.
 You can overcome any self-esteem issues or neediness that may be plaguing your mind.
 You can map out what kind of partner you actually want — what’s the next best thing after your ex?
 You can ponder how to move forward and rebuild your life.

-And finally, the last reason you should act as if your ex is never coming back is all about well-being and productivity, and it builds on top of the previous one.
+And finally, the last reason you should act as if your ex is never coming back is all about well-being and productivity, and it piggybacks on the previous one.

 The idea is that when you wholly focus on yourself and your personal development after a breakup, you simultaneously begin cultivating a more peaceful and relaxed state of mind.
 And as a result, you absorb even more benefits: better sleep, better diet, better productivity, better mental health, and an overall enhanced dose of happiness and well-being.